Sport Studies

 Tess did her internships at Ripstar, Roxy and O'Neill

-How it all started – A life on the water
+How it started: life on the water

-‘Being a restless and enthusiastic child, I quickly figured out that water sports were my absolute favourite activity.
-When I was 7 years old my mom signed me up for sailing camps.
-At the age of 16 I was sailing as a top youth athlete and travelling around the world.
+‘As a restless and energetic child, I quickly realised that water sports were my favourite activity.
+When I was 7, my mum signed me up for sailing camps.
+At 16, I sailed as a top youth athlete and travelled around the world.
+That time taught me teamwork, discipline, perseverance and how to plan my study, sport and free time.
+Surrounded by water, I always made time to surf or wakeboard.
+Snowboarding is also one of my passions.’

-Choosing Sport Studies – Learn by doing
+Choosing Sport Studies: learning by doing

-After some research and talking to people I knew in the Netherlands, I came across Sport Studies – track ISMB.
-What appeals to me most about this programme is that it includes a total of 3 internships, one minor and a huge network of inspiring people.
-This allows you to carve your own path toward your dreams and prepares you to become a professional sport leader.’
+After research and advice from people in the Netherlands, I found Sport Studies – track ISMB.
+What appeals to me is the 3 internships, one minor and the large network of inspiring people.
+This helps you shape your own path and prepares you for a career in sport.’

 Discovering the action sport industry at Ripstar